 Winter Linseed suppliers and buyers of UK crops

-Winter Linseed is sown August / September and has an early, hassle-free harvest in mid July/early August often before Rape.
+Winter Linseed which is sown in September early October (depending on location) has an early, hassle-free harvest in mid July/early August, often before Rape.
 Harvesting Winter Linseed in long summer days is straightforward and totally different to harvesting Spring Linseed in September.
 Winter Linseed is Winter hardy – experience has shown that crops can survive temperatures of -14 °C without snow cover.
 Where Winter Linseed crops have not survived, Oats and Beans have failed too.
+Winter 2012, one of the coldest on record saw only 2% of the area failed when subjected to temperatures as low as -17 °C.

 Why Grow Winter linseed?